 This course will familiarize the student with the conventions and guidelines of clinical classification coding systems through a systems approach utilizing ICD-9-CM and ICD-9-PCS, and electronic coding software, with an introduction to the ICD-10-CM coding classification system.
 Students will apply diagnostic codes to accurately document episodes of care in both inpatient and outpatient settings.
-Pre-requisites: HSC154 Medical Terminology and BSC106 Foundations of Anatomy and Physiology and HIM142 Foundations of Pathophysiology.
+Pre-requisites: HSC154 Medical Terminology or BSC106 Foundations of Anatomy and Physiology